Tempus for Moogsoft AIOps is a time-based algorithm which clusters alerts into Situations based on the similarity of their timestamps.

-Tempus can be configured and tuned using parameters in
+Tempus is configured and tuned using parameters in

 moog_farmd.conf.
 The Moolet parameters configure general information about each Sigaliser.
 The Output parameters control where the output processed by Tempus originates from.
 The Trigger and Sigalising parameters control the Sigaliser execution and duration.

-The parameters which relate to the Tempus Moolet are as follows:
+The parameters that relate to the Tempus Moolet are as follows: